JoskedeJong/ProjectZoo/readme.md

 * * [ ] responds if the monkey has been fed enough
 * [x] add button that feeds the monkey
 * [x] add function that returns the monkey's name
+* [x] make the feed function report the name of the animal being fed
+* [ ] make Howler monkey shout on every third time being fed without changing the feed-function